futureofcoding/futureofcoding.org/member-handbook.md

 You'll learn our preferred way to structure discussions, and the various channels we have and how we use them.

+Be sure to also take a look at our main [community](/community) page, and our [code of conduct](https://github.com/futureofcoding/code-of-conduct).

 <br>

 ## How We Slack